RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 .. includecode:: ../conf/snapshot.conf
    :snippet: snapshot-dir

 in ``application.conf``.
-The maximum number of stored snapshots per event-sourced actor or view can be configured with
+The maximum number of stored snapshots per event-sourced actor, view, writer or processor can be configured with

 .. includecode:: ../conf/snapshot.conf
    :snippet: snapshot-num